smclacke/webserv/notes/sarah_stuff/sm_todo.md

 	[1]    76703 IOT instruction (core dumped)  ./webserv config_files/saar.conf

 	->> left while in post.cgi, got time out, then removed while from cgi, reload, "program terminated by signal", tried to reload home page, got the rest of the output, crash...

+ --- so far cant fully recreate this, no crash yet, maybe ok to leave, its a really mean thing to do anyway
+	with loads of refreshing